 When applying an update, if a value is set for a read-only field, the feature service ignores the value.
 When applying an insert, default values are applied for read-only and invisible fields.
 If default values have not been defined, nulls are applied.
 If the field cannot store null values, the insert fails.

 You can also change the field order for the layers in the map from the field properties tab.
-The layers in the feature service you publish maintains the field order you define.
+The layers in the feature service you publish maintain the field order you define.

 Layer description and copyright information